Taylor Parker becomes seventh woman on Death Row in Texas

 Visitation is behind glass with no contact and they have to be approved.
 Family members have to show their relationship, and the prison checks to make sure they are not former inmates or prison employees.
 Death Row inmates can have up to 10 visitors on their list and they can only make updates to that list every six months.
 Work-capable inmates can have up to one visit per week, and these visits can last up to two hours.
 Visits with spiritual advisors and attorneys do not count against the weekly visit limit.

-Sick calls are conducted inside the Death Row building, and the nurses come to the inmates.
+Sick calls are conducted inside the Death Row building, and the nurses or doctors as needed come to the inmates.
 The only reason they might go to the medical building is if they need an x-ray, and then it is under close guard with no others around.
 Even church consists of what Fitzpatrick described as “in-cell study.”

-If for some reason they have to leave the prison, such as to go to the hospital in Galveston, Death Row inmates travel by themselves with at least two guards in addition to the driver.
+If for some reason they have to leave the prison, such as to go to the hospital in Galveston, Death Row inmates travel by themselves in a van with at least two guards and a supervisor.
 They do not travel on buses with other inmates like those housed in the general population do.

 A dozen corrections officers are hand-selected by the warden for assignment on Death Row, with tenure, ability, experience, and inmate management skills taken into account.